 This is a guest post by Jakub Chour, Mobile Marketing Manager.
 To learn more about industry insights and best practices, sign up for the AppAgent newsletter here.

 Getting 5-star ratings for your app is one surefire way of increasing downloads.
-They help users to understand what makes your app special, and to give them confidence they’re making the right choice before an install.
+They help users to understand what makes your app special, and to give them the confidence they’re making the right choice before an install.

 Ratings can also play a role in raising your app’s ranking too.
-At AppAgent we’re experts at helping developers promote their apps.
+At AppAgent, we’re experts at helping developers promote their apps.
 Here are our top tools for working with app user reviews.

 Quick refresher: How app ratings influence app rankings

 App ratings provide very strong signals for both Google and Apple that your app is useful.
 If the app is useful (and users like it) then it makes sense for them to promote it.
 Quite simply, ratings influence rankings.